clayrobbins/SlowDAO/index.md

 <p id="co" style="margin-top: 100px; margin-bottom: 50px;" >5</p>

 Our core thesis at Slow ventures is centered on being collaborative capital.
 That is why, unlike most funds, we generally don’t take board seats and look to build helpful syndicates for the companies we invest in from the earliest days vs. trying to just own as much as possible at all costs.

-This mentality of course extends to the creator fund.
+This mentality extends to the creator fund.
 If you are a qualified investor and interested in helping to finance and support creators, we would love to have you join our community & collaborate.
-Things we provide to consider:

-<p style="margin-left:20px"><b>a) Community:</b> Join our group of investors in the space where we share ideas & opportunities</p>

-<p style="margin-left:20px"><b>b) Co-Invest:</b> Co-invest in the deals we do.
-We will let you know what we are doing and are happy to carve out space if you want to co-invest.</p>

-<p style="margin-left:20px"><b>c) Back Office:</b> When you have creator investments you want to make we can support with template legal docs, deal closing process support, etc.</p>

-If you are interested in learning more and joining this community please reach out to <a href="mailto:sam@slow.co">sam@slow.co</a> if you want to learn more or join the group.
+Please reach out to <a href="mailto:sam@slow.co">sam@slow.co</a> if you want to learn more or join the group.

 <p style="margin-bottom: 1000px;"></p>